theshingstar030818/parse-push-plugin/README.md

 ```

-After adding the plugin to your project, create the following tags in `config.xml`:
+Create the following tags in `config.xml`:

    - For open source parse-server